daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 You can fly, and you're superstrong, hard to hurt, and fast too.
 Is there anything you can't do?

 * Rang 1: Hover
-* Rang 2: Greater Enhanced Potential
+* Rang 2: Potentiel amélioré supérieur
-* Rang 3: Hidden Reserves ou See Through Matter
+* Rang 3: Réserves cachées ou See Through Matter
 * Rang 4: Blink of an Eye
 * Rang 4: Up to Speed
-* Rang 5: Not Dead Yet
+* Rang 5: Pas encore mort
-* Rang 6: Burning Light ou Ignore Affliction
+* Rang 6: Burning Light ou Ignorer l'Affliction

 **Intrusions du MJ:** A nemesis finds the character.
 A strange material is found to nullify the character's abilities.